Tuesday, September 26, 2023

 Plenty and Donohue Highways

-This is our fourth trip across the Plenty and Donohue, and even though there are large sections of dirt, it's still a quicker option to travel into Queensland than taking the bitumen north and across the Barkly Tableland.
+This is our fourth trip across the Plenty and Donohue routes, and although there are large sections of dirt, it remains a quicker way to travel into Queensland than taking the bitumen north across the Barkly Tableland.

-It's probably four years since we last crossed this way, and we were surprised to see that the single-lane bitumen was now extended as far as the Aboriginal community at Harts Range, about one hundred and seventy kilometres from the Stuart Highway.
+It's probably four years since we last crossed this way, and we were surprised to see that the single-lane bitumen has now been extended as far as the Aboriginal community at Harts Range, about one hundred and seventy kilometres from the Stuart Highway.

-We spent a very peaceful night camped on the outskirts of the Aboriginal community Atitjere (Harts Range), where they allow overnight stays, and the facilities include a sheltered picnic table and rubbish bins.
+We spent a very peaceful night camped on the outskirts of the Aboriginal community of Atitjere (Harts Range), where overnight stays are permitted.
+The facilities include a sheltered picnic table and rubbish bins.

-Our second-day travel saw us heading further east towards the NT/QLD border, with the bitumen continuing a further twenty kilometres until it petered out, and we were forced to stop and reduce our tyre pressures for what lay ahead.
-It was a further two hundred and sixteen kilometres until we reached Jervois Station after the road conditions consisted of corrugations and rocky outcrops in varying amounts of difficulty for much of this time.
+Our second day's journey took us further east towards the NT/QLD border, with the bitumen extending another twenty kilometres before it faded out, forcing us to stop and lower our tyre pressures for what lay ahead.
+It was a further 216 kilometres until we reached Jervois Station, as the road conditions included corrugations and rocky outcrops of varying difficulty for much of this stretch.

-We refuelled at Jervois Station for $3.00 per litre before continuing a further sixty kilometres to camp for the evening on the banks of Arthur Creek, where two other groups were stopped, but they continued on after having a lunch break, so we had the place to ourselves.
-It was hot at thirty-seven degrees, and the flies were extremely friendly.
+We refuelled at Jervois Station for $3.00 per litre before travelling another sixty kilometres to camp for the night on the banks of Arthur Creek, where two other groups had stopped.
+However, they continued on after a lunch break, so we had the place to ourselves.
+It was hot at thirty-seven degrees, and the flies were extremely persistent.

-I was up at 6:30 checking tyre pressures on our Chev and van before the sun rose, and we were on the road again just after 7:30 am.
-We passed by Tobermorey Station just shy of the QLD border and gained half an hour because of the different time zones.
-We didn't stop here for fuel as our two jerry cans were still full, and I emptied these into the Chev when we stopped later that day.
+I was up at 6:30, checking tyre pressures on our Chev and van before the sun rose, and we were back on the road just after 7:30 am.
+We passed near Tobermorey Station, just shy of the Queensland border, and gained half an hour due to the different time zones.
+We didn't stop there for fuel as our two jerry cans were still full, and I emptied them into the Chev when we stopped later that day.

-several campers heading in both directions but not stopping.
-We had planned to cook our dinner over our fire pit, but with the wind and super dry grass surrounding our campsite, we chose to cook on our gas stove.
+That evening, we camped on the banks of the Georgina River, one hundred and twenty kilometres east of Tobermorey Station.
+We were the only ones there for the night, although several campers were heading in both directions, but not stopping to stay.
+We had planned to cook our dinner over our fire pit, but with the wind and the super dry grass surrounding our campsite, we opted to cook on our gas stove.

 Wednesday, September 13, 2023